Serene-Arc/podcast-downloader/README.md

 Following is an example command to download a single feed to a podcasts folder.

-`python3 -m podcastdownloader media/podcasts --f 'http://linustechtips.libsyn.com/wanshow' -o podcasts.opml`
+`python3 -m podcastdownloader download media/podcasts --f 'http://linustechtips.libsyn.com/wanshow' -o podcasts.opml -w m3u`

 ## Podcast Feed Files

 A feed file, for use with the `--file` option, is a simple text file with one URL that leads to the RSS feed per line.
-The podcastdownloader will ignore all lines beginning with a hash (#), as well as empty lines to allow comments and a rudimentary structure if desired.
+The podcast-downloader will ignore all lines beginning with a hash (#), as well as empty lines to allow comments and a rudimentary structure if desired.
 Additionally, comments can be appended to the end of a line with a feed URL.
 As long as there is a space between the hash and the end of the URL, it will be removed when the file is parsed.